miller-time/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 ### Separation of Concerns for Binary Projects

-The organizational problem of allocating responsibility for multiple tasks to the `main` function responsible is common to many binary projects, so the Rust community has developed a kind of guideline process for splitting up the separate concerns of a binary program when `main` starts getting large.
+The organizational problem of delegating responsibility for multiple tasks out of the `main` function is common to many binary projects, so the Rust community has developed a kind of guideline process for splitting up the separate concerns of a binary program when `main` starts getting large.
 The process has the following steps:

 * Split your program into both a *main.rs* and a *lib.rs* and move your program’s logic into *lib.rs*.